20tab/UnrealEnginePython/docs/Slate_API.md

 This document assumes a python3 environment.
 If you are using python2, just ensure to use unicode when you see strings.

+It is a 'Work In Progress' and its objective is to give the user enough basis to start building its tools.
+Only a meaningful subset of the available widgets is explained here, pull requests for extending this page are really welcomed.

 ## SWidget and ue_PySWidget

 SWidget is the base C++ class for all the Slate widgets, it is wrapped in a python object (PyObject) named ue_PySWidget.